 The parallel between Yemen and Afghanistan is not entirely accurate, but it is not too far-fetched either and helps put in context the very complex challenge that Yemen has posed for some time.
 In some ways, Yemen is better off than Afghanistan: there is still a semblance of a state in Yemen, with the Friends of Yemen a concerted international stabilisation effort is under way, including, crucially, the Gulf Cooperation Council countries, and the Western footprint in the country is still small enough not to have been a major catalyst of recruitment to al-Qaeda in the Arabian Peninsula (AQAP).
 In other words, an Afghanistan-style scenario with massive military intervention can still be prevented.
 In other ways, however, Yemen is worse off than Afghanistan.
 While Saudi Arabia has a moderately stabilising influence, Yemen’s other significant neighbour is Somalia, a country without an effective government for close to two decades.
 The efforts of the Friends of Yemen are well-intentioned and multilateral, but they lack a coherent message to the Government of Yemen that would focus the latter’s attention on action rather than mere rhetoric aimed at pleasing international donors.

 The challenges that Yemen and its international partners face are formidable.
 They fall into four broad categories: economic decline, social division, political instability, and terrorist violence.
 They are all interrelated, they have their sources within and beyond Yemen, some of them have a long history, including of failed strategies to tackle them, some seem to be more recent.
 Above all, they are not just Yemen’s problems in either their causes or consequences.
 But they are fundamentally linked to the capacity of the Yemeni state to perform four essential tasks and to do so almost simultaneously: to establish and consolidate security and stability across the whole country; to improve the quality and inclusiveness of its political institutions; to generate sustainable economic growth on the back of economic reform and job creation; and to address social inequality and exclusion.

 How can Yemeni state capacity be increased such that the state can rise to this challenge?
-Three key factors stand out from a broader comparative perspective on both successes and failures in similar situations around the globe: leadership, international engagement, and policy delivery.
+Three key factors stand out from a broader comparative perspective on both successes and failures in similar situations around the globe:

 Policy delivery provides the substance for local and international action, and a number of very concrete and potentially valuable proposals have been made: from establishing a donor trust fund to more targeted humanitarian and development aid; from publicly funded oil and gas exploration to investment in agriculture and tackling Yemen’s food and nutrition crisis; from timely elections to national dialogue and drawing in the expertise among the country’s expatriate community; and from military cooperation to intelligence sharing.
 There are tough choices involved, and they will require careful consideration of the prioritisation, timing, sequencing, and resourcing of policy initiatives.